 If you’re selected as a finalist, we will contact you right away to get you started!
-One free ride entry is included in the winners’ packets, so you’ll need to start training for your free ride (or not, it’s up to you!).
 We’ll talk about what kind of reporting you can provide, and how to work with us as the summer progresses.

 1) Submit a photo (good headshot) and 250-word bio within a week of being notified.

 2) Meet in person or via phone with Peak Pedaler manager within one week of selection to discuss specific requirements and correspondent’s plan.

 4) Submit to Peak Pedaler manager 2-3 blog posts per month.
 Blog posts are at most around 500 words, and may consist of photos, captions, or original writing by the Peak Pedaler.
 Each post should include AT LEAST one photo.

-5) Help promote posted blog posts on personal social media sites and a minimum of two relevant social media interactions per month (e.g., Facebook, Twitter, email, personal blog).
+6) Help promote posted blog posts on personal social media sites and a minimum of two relevant social media interactions per month (e.g., Facebook, Twitter, Instagram, email, personal blog).